aidenlab/BEAR/README.md

 # Installation

-The Polar pipeline and all its dependencies are Linux based, typically running under Linux operating system, preferably (but not necessarily) on a computer cluster.
+The BEAR pipeline and all its dependencies are Linux based, typically running under a Linux operating system, preferably (but not necessarily) on a computer cluster.
 The included test set can run on a laptop in under 5 minutes.
 There are several options for installation, detailed below.

-## Install Polar and requirements manually
+## Install BEAR and requirements manually

 You can install the Polar pipeline and all its dependencies manually.